How were diseased ash plants allowed to enter Britain?

 Can the timber from infected ash trees still be used?

-The implications for growers of ash for the timber trade would be significant if the disease were to become established in Britain.
-The timber in infected trees might still be usable for some purposes, although staining by the fungus might limit the range of end uses.
+The timber in infected trees can still be usable for some purposes, although staining by the fungus might limit the range of end uses.